 Put Time Into Your Touchpoints

-Take a minute to think about what a donor’s journey is like when they engage with your organization.
+Take a minute to think about what a client’s journey is like when they engage with your company.
 From the moment they call your office, what are the points of contact you have with this individual?
-Time and energy should be placed in ensuring all of these touchpoints are consistent and aligned with your organization’s brand.
+Time and energy should be placed into ensuring all of these touchpoints are consistent and aligned with your organization’s brand.
 Not nearly enough time is put into any and all interactions a person has with your organization.
-Everything from reception, to facility tours and more, these all leave impressions with people.
-By focusing more on these experiential touchpoints, you will be able to make the most impact with people.
+Everything from reception, to facility tours and more, these all leave impressions on people.
+By focusing more on these experiential touchpoints, you will be able to make the most impact and will build consistency in how your brand is delivered to the market.

 Where to Start